BrettRD/ros-gst-bridge/README.md

 These nodes can be configured by passing parameters via the GStreamer pipeline, and can be assigned names, namespaces, and frame_ids.
 These nodes can also be launched using gst-launch, or instantiated in pipelines inside other applications.

-## Requirements:
+## Design goals:
 * ROS Messages and GStreamer caps should not lose metadata like timestamps.
 * ROS sim-time and pipeline clocks must be translatable. (accelerated simulations should drive accelerated pipelines)
 * A new message format for Audio messages permitting accurate time stamps, flexible number formats, multiple channels, and flexible sample packing.
 * bridge nodes should be gstreamer bins, not ROS nodes running appsink. (this reduces code complexity, improves pipeline efficiency, and allows ROS2 borrowed messages to be passed through the pipeline to facilitate zero-copy publishing)
-* a flexible, ros param driven, intermediate node needs to exist to hold the pipeline and handle pipeline events.
+* A ROS node should hold the pipeline and handle pipeline events, allowing use of ros launch and parameters.
-* pipeline events should be able to trigger events in ROS
+* The pipeline node should be extensible to allow complex event handling like WebRTC signalling.
-* the pipeline node must be manageable from ROS launch syntax

 ## Architecture:
 GStreamer is able to run multiple streams in parallel and has an effective threading system.
 Managing pipeline events is not a resource intensive process, and can be comfortably handled by a Python script without significant loss of performance or generality.
 This pipeline manager could also be written in C, but the GLib C and ROS C++ conventions make it difficult to avoid memory leaks.
-A gstreamer pipeline can comfortably manage multiple unconnected streams, so only one pipeline node should be required on any given host.
+A gstreamer pipeline can comfortably manage multiple independent streams, so only one pipeline node should be required on any given host.

 The sources and sinks should be implemented as gstreamer elements for a couple of reasons.\
 GStreamer elements are intended to be compact and versatile, this encourages reduction of code complexity.